Independent Living Skills

 Accessibility and Technology

-• Clients are taught the use of accessibility functions on mobile phone and tablets.
+• Clients are taught how to use the built-in accessibility features on mobile phones and tablets.

-• For clients in the advanced level, they learn to use screen reader and various assistive technology to perform office administrative duties.
+• Advanced-level clients are trained to use screen readers and other assistive technologies for performing office administrative duties.

 GDS Instructor Teaching Visually Impaired Client Annie to use Mobile phone